 The other difference is the built-in programming that the Blendtec model comes with.
 If you are reading this, you likely already know that one of the defining feature of Blendtec home blenders is that they are computer controlled with their exclusive Smart-Touch Tec-nology that allows you to push a button and have the blender run through a pre-programmed blending cycle for specific blending applications.
 The Blendtec Total Blender control panel comes with 6 pre-set program cycles to choose from while the Blendtec HP3A Blender comes with 25 different program cycles to choose from.
 This is the reason most customers prefer the Blendtec HP3A over the Blendtec Total Blender.

-We hope the above has successfully cleared up the difference between the Blendtec Total Blender vs Blendtec HP3A as well as the differences among the containers and packages that you can purchase.
-If you still have questions, please don't hesitate to contact us to ask.
+We hope the above has successfully cleared up the difference between the blending jars and the Blendtec Total Blender vs Blendtec HP3A.
+If you still have questions, please don’t hesitate to contact us to ask.